-A. Oversight Allowing Autonomy.
-The Authorizer shall comply with the provisions of Charter School Law and the terms of this Certificate in a manner that does not unduly inhibit the autonomy of the School.
-The Authorizer's Role will be to evaluate the School's outcomes according to this Certificate and the Performance Framework rather than to establish the process by which the School achieves the outcomes sought.

-- B. Charter School Performance Framework.
-The Charter School Performance Framework ("Performance Framework") is attached and incorporated into this agreement as Appendix B. The Performance Framework shall be used to evaluate the School's academic, financial and operational performance, and shall supersede and replace any and all assessment measures, educational goals and objectives, financial operations metrics, and operational performance metrics set forth in the Charter and not explicitly incorporated into the Performance Framework.
-The specific terms, form and requirements of the Performance Framework, including any required indicators, measures, metrics, and targets, are determined by the Authorizer and will be binding on the School. - C. Identified Comparison Group.
-For purposes of evaluating the School against the metrics and measures established in the Performance Framework, the School's comparison group shall be identified as described below and shall be established for the length of the Certificate term: - a.
-The School's comparison group shall include all schools in the following school district: Caldwell School District (132). - D. Authorizer to Monitor School Performance.
-The Authorizer shall monitor and report on the School's progress in relation to the indicators, measures, metrics and targets set out in the Performance Framework.
-The School shall be subject to a formal review of its academic, mission-specific, operational, and financial performance at least annually. - E. School Performance.
-The School shall achieve an accountability designation of Good Standing or Honor on each of the three sections of the Performance Framework.
-In the event the School is a party to a third party management contract which includes a deficit protection clause, the School shall be exempt from some or all measures within the financial portion of the Performance Framework.
-In accordance with Charter School Law, the Authorizer shall renew any charter in which the public charter school met all of the terms of its performance certificate at the time of renewal. - F. Performance Framework As Basis For Renewal of Charter.
-The School's performance in relation to the indicators, measures, metrics and targets set forth in the Academic and Mission-Specific, Operational and Financial sections of the Performance Framework shall provide the basis upon which the Authorizer will decide whether to renew the School's Charter at the end of the Certificate term.
-As part of the Performance Framework, the Authorizer agrees to consider mission-specific, rigorous, valid, and reliable indicators of the School's performance.
-These negotiated indicators will be included in the Mission-Specific portion of the Academic and Mission Specific section of the Performance Framework. - G. Authorizer's Right to Review.
-The School will be subject to review of its academics, operations and finances by the Authorizer, including related policies, documents and records, when the Authorizer deems such review necessary.
-The Authorizer shall conduct its reviews in a manner that does not unduly inhibit the autonomy granted to the School.
+- to provide compliance oversight.
+The Authorizer shall comply with the provisions of the Charter Schools Act and the terms of this Certificate in a manner that does not unduly inhibit the autonomy of the School. - B. Charter School Performance Framework.
+The Charter School Performance Framework ("Performance Framework") is attached and incorporated into this agreement as Appendix A. The Performance Framework shall be used to annually evaluate the School's academic achievement, Board stewardship, operational management, and financial stability.
+The specific terms of the Performance Framework are determined by the Authorizer and shall be binding on the School. - C. Separate Academic Evaluations.
+The academic performance outcomes of the K-8 on-site program operated by the School shall be aggregated across all grades for reportability. - D. Identified Comparison Group.
+For purposes of evaluating the School against the metrics and measures established in the Performance Framework, the School's comparison group shall be identified as described below and shall be established for the length of the Certificate term. - i.
+The comparison group for the School's K-12 on-site program shall be Caldwell School District (132). - E. Authorizer to Monitor School Performance.
+The Authorizer shall monitor and report on the School's progress in relation to the indicators, measures, metrics, and targets set out in the Performance Framework.
+A formal report of the School's academic, financial, and operational performance ("Performance Report") shall be provided to the school and the public by the Authorizer annually.
+Data necessary to conduct this evaluation will be collected throughout the year.
+Additional reviews may be necessary if compliance concerns arise. - F. School Performance.
+The School shall meet standard on all measures of the Performance Framework.
+The Authorizer shall renew any charter in which the School met all the terms of its Certificate, including all appendices, at the time of renewal. - G. Performance Framework as Basis for Renewal of Charter.
+The School's performance in relation to the Performance Framework shall provide the basis upon which the Authorizer shall decide whether to renew the School's Charter at the end of the Certificate term. - H. Required Reports.
+The School shall prepare and submit reports as required by the Authorizer's policy. - I. Authorizer's Right to Review.
+The Authorizer maintains the right to request and review additional documentation if such becomes necessary in the course of regular oversight duties or to investigate the validity of a compliance concern.
+The Authorizer shall conduct its reviews in a manner that does not unduly inhibit the autonomy granted to the School. - J. Site Visits.
+The Authorizer may conduct site visits in accordance with the Authorizer's policy.
+Reports from any site visit shall be made available to the School and shall be included in the School's annual Performance Report.